Fort Worth Car Accident Attorney

-Under the Texas's Modified Comparative Fault laws, Fort Worth car accident victims are entitled to an amount of compensation proportionate to their fault in causing the accident.
-Texas follows the 51% Bar Rule, meaning accident victims cannot recover if found to be more than 51% at fault.
+Under Texas's Modified Comparative Fault laws, crash victims are entitled to an amount of compensation proportionate to their fault in causing the wreck.
+Texas follows the 51% Bar Rule, meaning victims cannot recover if found to be more than 51% at fault.
 If someone is 50% or less at fault, the recovery is reduced by their degree of fault.

 Types of car accidents in Fort Worth

 The Dallas-Fort Worth metro area is one of the largest - and fastest growing - urban areas in the country.
-The potential exists for many different types of car accidents to happen in Texas.
-Rear-end accidents and accidents involving pedestrians and bicycle riders are common in the city every day.
+Rear-end collisions and crashes involving pedestrians and bicycle riders are common in the city.
 With highways such as I-30, I-35, I-20 and the 820 bringing millions of people to and from the city daily, rollover accidents and potentially fatal head-on collisions can happen as well.
-These accidents can result in serious personal injuries to you or your loved ones.
+These crashes can result in serious injuries to you or your loved ones.

 What evidence matters for car accident claims?

-Every piece of evidence you have in support of your crash can strengthen your accident claim.
-Such evidence can cover a wide range, from eyewitness testimony from people who saw your accident to photographs of the crash site.
+Every piece of evidence you have in support of your crash can strengthen your claim.
+Such evidence can cover a wide range, from eyewitness testimony to photographs of the crash site.

-The search for evidence goes far beyond the scene of the accident, including:
+The search for evidence goes far beyond the scene of the crash, including: